 Lessons from the ski slopes

-I recently went skiing in Perisher for a few days with some friends.
+I once went skiing in Perisher for a few days with some friends.
 After 2 days of lessons, one of my friends felt like a worse skier than before and was not really enjoying herself.
 As I witnessed her mounting frustration, I couldn’t help but think: sometimes we have to go backwards before we can move forward.

 Have you ever wondered why this happens?